SUFFERING AND LOSS OF ABILITIES

-I did not want to face up to the diagnosis and take time off as was recommended in the beginning.
+It was recommended in the beginning that I take time off, but I did not want to face up to the diagnosis.
 So I worked for one more year, preaching and fulfilling my duties as an officer/minister in The Salvation Army.
-Sadly, my body gave up after that year and I have housebound ever since.
+Sadly, my body gave up after that year and I have been housebound ever since.

 I lost my freedom and ability to do things quickly.
-I was angry.
-I was upset.
-I was even more depressed.
+I was angry and upset.
+Then, I was even more depressed.
 I hated life.

 I prayed for healing (and I still do).
 Others prayed for me.
 However, I was told that I did not have enough faith to be healed, therefore God couldn’t heal me.
 I was also told it may be undiscovered sin that is keeping me from being healed.
 These words added to my despair.

 Life is even more difficult now than when I was first diagnosed.
 In the past couple of years, I have been diagnosed with fibromyalgia, peripheral neuropathy, and osteoarthritis in my lower spine.
 I am unable to walk for more than ten meters, therefore I use a wheelchair when going anywhere.
 I get exhausted and have bouts of pain anytime I go out and do things.
 Flare-ups can last for a week or more.

 I cannot cook, clean, launder, drive (I just turned in my license), walk much with crutches within the house, etc. Most of my days are spent in my recliner.